m-primo/TogglePassword/README.md

 <img src="img/icon.png" width="512">

-# ShowPassword
+# TogglePassword
-This browser extension lets you show the password in the password entry fields.
+This browser extension lets you show & hide the password in the password entry fields.

 ## Why our extension?
 - Open-Source.